nikilp/QR-Code-from-Cookie/README.md

 # QR-Code-from-Cookie
-Dynamically create QR code based on value of a cookie.
+Dynamically create QR code based on the value of a cookie.

 Based on [Cross-browser QRCode generator for javascript](https://davidshimjs.github.io/qrcodejs/).